jdmonin/JSettlers2/Readme.md

 https://github.com/jdmonin/JSettlers2/releases or https://nand.net/jsettlers/
 and run it.

+To connect to the version 3 server, minimum JSettlers client version is 2.5.

 To host a non-HTML5 traditional JSettlers server, use any server OS and hosting provider you like.
 To also provide a download for the full Jar, you will need any web server